‘If you want to feel secure

-In order to learn we have to explore and venture out into the unknown.
+As human beings, we have to explore and venture out into the unknown if we want to learn.
 We already know our immediate surroundings, which form our Comfort Zone.
-In the Comfort Zone things are familiar to us; we feel comfortable and don’t have to take any risks.
-The Comfort Zone is important, because it gives us a place to return to, to reflect and make sense of things – a safe haven.
+In the Comfort Zone things are familiar to us; we feel safe, comfortable and don’t have to take any risks.
+We can be just who we are, without fear of being judged.
+The Comfort Zone is important, because it gives us a place to return to, to relax and recharge, to reflect and make sense of things – a safe haven.

 Although it is cozy to stay in our Comfort Zone, we have to leave it in order to get to know the unknown.
 We need to explore our Learning Zone, which lies just outside of our secure environment.
-Only in the Learning Zone can we grow and learn, live out our curiosity and make new discoveries, and thus slowly expand our Comfort Zone by becoming more familiar with more things.
-Going into our Learning Zone is a borderline experience – we feel we’re exploring the edge of our abilities, our limits, how far we dare to leave our Comfort Zone.
+Only in the Learning Zone can we grow and learn, live out our curiosity and make new discoveries, and thus slowly expand our Comfort Zone by becoming more familiar with more things, mastering new skills and using new experiences to gain deeper insights and broader horizons.
+Going into our Learning Zone is a borderline experience – we might enjoy the novelty, our freedom and ability to pursue new challenges that test us; we might feel the thrill of exploring the edge of our abilities, our limits, how far we dare to leave our Comfort Zone.

-However, beyond our Learning Zone lies our Panic Zone, wherein learning is impossible, as it is blocked by a sense of fear.
+However, beyond our Learning Zone lies our Panic Zone, wherein learning is impossible, as it is blocked by a sense of fear and our neuro-system tries to cope with the stress.
 Any learning connected with negative emotions is memorized in a part of the human brain that we can access only in similar emotional situations.
-Experiences of being in our Panic Zone are frequently traumatic, and any sense of curiosity is shut down by a need to get out of our Panic Zone.
+Experiences of being in our Panic Zone are frequently traumatic – our reactions tend to fall within the fight, flight, freeze and fawn responses, as we desperately try to get out of the situation.
+Any sense of curiosity is shut down by a need to get out of our Panic Zone and back into our Comfort Zone.
 Therefore, we should aim to get close to, but not into, our Panic Zone.

 In the transition from Comfort Zone to Learning Zone we need to be careful when taking risks that we don’t go too far out of our Comfort Zone – beyond the Learning Zone – into the Panic Zone, where all our energy is used up for managing/controlling our anxiety and no energy can flow into learning.